triadtitans/seminar_rigid_body_methods/_sources/integrator.md

 $$ p=\frac{\partial T}{\partial v}(v) $$

-For the third equation we have used that the boundary terms from the equation by parts vanished because we hav chosen test function which vanish at $t=0$ and $t=T$.
+For the third equation we have used that the boundary terms from the equation by parts vanish because we have chosen test functions which vanish at $t=0$ and $t=T$.
 We have then obtained a system of ODEs but now still require initial conditions $q(0)$ and $p(0)$.
 Therefore for the variation with respect to $q$ we modify the action integral by adding boundary terms

 $$